dave-beings/beings-marketing/research/quantitative-research/ai-in-research-comprehensive-survey-2025.md

 These tasks are critical for the maintenance of research integrity and project management, but they also divert time away from core research activities and participant interaction.
 The responses suggest a need for more efficient processes, possibly through automation or better administrative support, to enable researchers to dedicate more time to the substantive aspects of their research.

-1. ## Average percentages of time spent on different stages of the research process {#average-percentages-of-time-spent-on-different-stages-of-the-research-process}
+1. ## Average percentages of time spent on different stages of the research process \{#average-percentages-of-time-spent-on-different-stages-of-the-research-process\}

 Participants were asked to estimate the percentage of time they typically spend on each of the following stages of the research process.
 The survey's quantitative analysis of the time allocation across various stages of the research process presents an informative breakdown in the following figure.